genricoloni/computer-engineering-notes/1st year/2nd period/CA/notes.md

 WHile CPU performance has been increasing, memory performance has been increasing at a slower rate.
 Taking as reference an Intel i7 CPU, we can reach a peak bandwidth of 400 GB/s, while the memory bandwidth is 25 GB/s.
 This is a problem because the CPU is not able to reach its peak performance due to the memory bottleneck.
 This bandwidth can be reached by exploiting various techniques:

-- multiporting and pipelining cache accesses;
+- multi-porting and pipelining cache accesses;
 - use multiple cache levels;
 - using different caches for data and for instructions;
 - implementing different caches for each core;